JHBaek0306/Thesis-Assistant/README.md

    ```bash
    npm start
    ```

-## Usage

-1. Access the application at `http://localhost:3000`
-2. Upload PDF documents using the drag-and-drop interface
-3. View uploaded papers in the papers list
-4. Ask questions about the papers using the question input field
-5. Delete papers using the delete button when needed

 ## Notes

-- The system uses Ollama's DeepSeek-r1:8b model for text generation
+- The system uses Ollama's DeepSeek-r1:8b model for text generation and can change the model
-- OCR functionality is available for image-based PDFs
-- All AI thinking processes are logged in `backend/logs/thinking_process.log`
+- Should download Ollma's local model
 - Maximum context length is limited to 1500 characters for optimal performance

 ## Architecture